Why does the US have hunting laws?

 What Is a Tipping Point When Referring to Hunting?

-A tipping point comes when a species is overhunted or faces another threat that puts them at risk of extinction.
+A tipping point comes when a species is overhunted or faces another threat that puts it at risk of extinction.
 As soon as a wildlife population becomes unsustainable, it shouldn’t be available for hunting.

 The reason for this comes down to basic ecology.
 There is a delicate balance in nature where species depend on each other to sustain a bio-diverse environment.